-The in-year deficit for the Trust, being the change in restricted funds (excluding pension reserves) plus unrestricted funds, was £8,120.
+The in-year deficit for the Trust, being the change in restricted funds (excluding pension reserves) plus movement in unrestricted funds, was £223,460.
+This was a conscious effort to improve schools facilities and resources and reduce free reserves to be in line with the reserves policy of 5% of GAG.